danialfarid/ng-file-upload/README.md

 			},
 			data: file
 })

+/* Set the default values for ngf-select and ngf-drop directives */
+Upload.setDefaults({ngfMinSize: 20000, ngfMaxSize:20000000, ...})
 ```
 **Upload multiple files**: Only for HTML5 FormData browsers (not IE8-9) if you pass an array of files to `file` option it will upload all of them together in one request.
 In this case the `fileFormDataName` could be an array of names or a single string.
 For Rails or depending on your server append square brackets to the end (i.e. `file[]`).
 Non-html5 browsers due to flash limitation will still upload array of files one by one in a separate request.
 You should iterate over files and send them one by one if you want cross browser solution.